Stay Ahead of the Herd

 “The overwhelming response from diverse artists to this project shows the LGBTQIA+ community in Poland that they are not alone.
 We are starting a movement to fight for the human right to love without fear.”

-Zebra One Gallery owner, Gabrielle Du Plooy explains: “This show will celebrate love in all of its forms and all of the money raised from it will allow that love to continue, without shame, terror or persecution.”
+Zebra One Gallery owner, Gabrielle Du Plooy explains: “This show was a celebration of love in all of its forms and all of the money raised from it will allow that love to continue, without shame, terror or persecution.